Contributors Roger J. Muller, Jr. & Kelsey M. Muller,

 Each Professional Lionfish-hunter that I know has their own ways of hunting this invasive species.
 My friends in Cuba use spear guns while the Park Rangers in Bonaire use nets or a special Eliminate Lionfish spear, also known as the ELF, which is very short, spring loaded and hard to use.
 Bonaire has very strict weapons laws, however they allow the use of the ELF spear.
 This is how serious the Bonaire government is about protecting their marine parks around the island.
 My friend in Aruba, Norman Arends, introduced me to the Foldspear and now I exclusively use this device wherever I go (with some exceptions based on local laws of course).
 This spear is available in four, six or eight foot versions.
 They are manufactured in Florida by my friend Andy Lowe who is a former nuclear electrician and U.S. Navy diver who served aboard a fast attack submarine.
 I love getting and out of the water with the Foldspear!
 This is because it neatly folds up on my leg in a pouch.
 As a result, I have less items to carry, not to mention that it also makes it much safer diving around other scuba divers since I don’t have a spear tip sticking out.

-One of my favorite Lionfish dives was with PADI Instructor Norman Arends, who owns Aruba Scuba Safari.
-Together we jumped off a 30-foot cliff in Aruba, into the water below.
+One of my favorite Lionfish dives was in Aruba.
+We jumped off a 30-foot cliff in Aruba, into the water below.
 There was no other entry point to access the area we wanted to dive, so Boca Mahos which is near the Bushiribana Gold Ruins, on the Northern shores of Aruba was our only option.
 Most people do not dive in this area because the water currents and riptides are incredibly strong!
 Once in the water, divers have a long swim and rough exit point because of the regular five foot waves there.
 You need to be an experienced diver to do this dive.
 After we made the jump, we proceeded to submerge to 110 feet where we were greatly rewarded with a huge group of Lionfish.
 The trek was definitely worth it – we came up with over 23 Lionfish!

 In another great dive in 2012, I dove with Pedro Rodriguez, an Independent Cuban Divemaster, who specializes in spearing Lionfish.
 Pedro would always use a spear gun to shoot the Lionfish.
 However since he did not have a containment device, he cut each fish underwater, first removing the spines with his dive knife on rock and then put the Lionfish in his buoyancy control device (BCD) jacket.
 When we got back to the Cuban shore, Pedro cleaned the insides of the fish out and then skinned it.
 Thanks to his hard work we all ate fresh Lionfish Sashimi.